whynotavailable/blags/wip/rust.md

 Rust has similar constraints to C in that you cannot overload functions, and since it doesn't have object, uses basic methods to instantiate an object. `impl` allows you to implement functions for a struct.
 In the context of an impl there are two important notes.
 The first is that `Self` is shorthand for what the impl type is.
-The second is that if you use `self` or `&self`, you can then call that function as if it were an instance method.
+The second is that if you use `self` or `&self` as the first parameter, you can then call that function as if it were an instance method.

 ```rust
 let t = TestThing::new("dave");